CognitiveModeling/InteractiveClimateMuseum/readme.md

 3. Run the *ClimateMuseum.exe* in the extracted zip archive to start the project.
 4. At the first start one or two windows will pop up: Please allow the execution of the program and the access for the *electron-app.exe*.
-   We need it to communicate with the Rest API of the En-ROADS Simulator so that the environment can adapt properly.
+   We need it to communicate with the REST-API of the En-ROADS Simulator so that the environment can adapt properly.
 5. Sometimes you have to start the museum for a second time before these settings are adopted and you can experience the Simulator's changes in the virtual environment.

 **Enjoy the museum and the environment!**